sensible-hq/sensible-docs/readme-sync/v0/api/100 - api-tutorial/200 - api-tutorial-async-1.md

    --data-raw '{"document_url":"https://github.com/sensible-hq/sensible-docs/raw/main/readme-sync/assets/v0/pdfs/auto_insurance_anyco_golden.pdf"}'
    ```

-   **Note:**  In the preceding code sample, the `document_url` must be a URL that responds to a GET request with PDF bytes.
-For testing purposes, we're using a sample PDF at this URL: `https://github.com/sensible-hq/sensible-docs/raw/main/readme-sync/assets/v0/pdfs/auto_insurance_anyco_golden.pdf`.

 2. In the Postman desktop app, click **Import**, select **Raw text**, and paste in the code sample: